 Happy Canada Day!
 We just got back and I miss it already.
 Ottawa and Montreal were great, and Toronto is next on the list.
-But for now, here’s a picture of a little souvenir I picked up in Montreal.
-These are OMG’s, candies made with broken graham crackers, toffee bits, almonds and milk chocolate shaped into little nuggets.
-We found them at a Canadian grocery store called Maxi where we’d stopped to load up on road trip treats.
+But for now, here's a picture of a little souvenir I picked up in Montreal.
+Similar to Clodhoppers, OMG's are candies made with broken graham crackers, toffee bits, almonds and milk chocolate shaped into little nuggets.
+We found them at a Canadian grocery store called Maxi where we'd stopped to load up on road trip treats.

 OMG’s

-My excuse for buying OMG’s was that I thought they’d make a funny “back from camp” gift for Fuzz who’d surely get a kick out of the name since she gets irritated when her friends talk or write in text terms like OMG, LOL, UR, Cuz, etc. It drives her crazy, so naturally I bought her the candy.
-What I didn’t know at the time was that OMGs were actually made by the same company who introduced Clodhoppers — yet another candy I’d never heard of, and which I found recipes for all over the Internet.
-The clone Clodhopper version (if you can call it that) is made from white chocolate, cashews and Golden Grahams.
+My excuse for buying OMG's was that I thought they'd make a funny "back from camp" gift for Fuzz who'd surely get a kick out of the name since she gets irritated when her friends talk or write in text terms like OMG, LOL, UR, Cuz, etc. It drives her batty, so naturally I bought her the candy.
+What I didn't know at the time was that OMGs were actually made by the same company who introduced Clodhoppers -- yet another candy I'd never heard of, and which I found recipes for all over the Internet.
+Here's the clone of Clodhoppers.
+It's made from white chocolate, cashews and Golden Grahams.

 Clodhoppers Clone